JRC404/HarryPotterAPI/readme.md

 There are a few different things you can do on the site.
 Let's take a walk through them.

 ### Characters
+You can search for any character that has been mentioned in the books / films, with full names only currently.

+E.g. Ronald Weasley will return the character, whereas Ron Weasley will not.
+This is being worked on.

 ### Spells